-Using the rotary encoder $\overset{f{O}}{\mathbf{O}}$ the range of frequency displayed can be zoomed in or out.
+Using the rotary encoder $\overset{\longleftarrow}{\mathbf{O}}$ the range of frequency displayed can be zoomed in or out.

-Press on the screen).
-Press on the screen).
+Press 1 to pause/unpause the display (pause shown by 1 on the screen).
+Press 1 to auto-scale the vertical display (shown by an 1 on the screen).
 Note that the rescaling is limited and so for weak signals rescaling may not cause the waveform to fully fit the display.
-Press and of the manually set the vertical display scale (from x1 to x16 zoom).
+Press 1 on and 1 to manually set the vertical display scale (from x1 to x16 zoom).